JackBister/logsuck/README.md

 The search command starts a new search.
 It ignores all previous results and instead sends its own results forward.

+#### `| where <field1>=<value1> <field2>=<value2>...`

+The where command filters events by field value.
+The benefit of having this as a separate command instead of using the field=value syntax in the search command is that `| where` can act on fields that are extracted later in the pipeline, such as fields extracted by `| rex`.

+For example you might use a search like `userId | rex "userId (?P<userId>\d+)" | where userId=123` to find events containing the string "userId", extract the number following userId in the event, and then filter to only include events where the userId is 123.

 ## Need help?

 If you have any questions about using Logsuck after reading the documentation, please [create an issue](https://github.com/JackBister/logsuck/issues/new) on this repository!
 There are no stupid questions here.
 You asking a question will help improve the documentation for everyone, so it is very much appreciated!